kmicinski/cis352-s22/syllabus.md

 technically accept archives, but the instructors strongly prefer students (and will exclusively help support) using Git.

+##### Project Late Policy

+- Projects turned in within 72 hours of the deadline will receive a 15 percent penalty.
+Projects turned in after 72 hours and until the end of the course will receive a 25 percent penalty.

 #### Exams

 Exams explicitly measure your ability to materialize solutions to